MicrosoftDocs/semantic-kernel-docs/semantic-kernel/how-to/vector-store-connectors/vector-store-custom-mapper.md

 ms.date: 07/08/2024
 ms.service: semantic-kernel
 ---
-# How to create a custom mapper for a Vector Store connector (Experimental)
+# How to build a custom mapper for a Vector Store connector (Experimental)

+> [!WARNING]
+> The Semantic Kernel Vector Store functionality is experimental, still in development and is subject to change.

 In this how to, we will show how you can replace the default mapper for a vector store record collection with your own mapper.